 Traditional Canadian in Puerto Plata

-Well-known for its lobster and poutine, Le Petit François is a popular destination and knows as Playa Puerto Plata among the locals.
-Aside from traditional Canadian meals, the restaurant offers an array of other enjoyable dishes and drinks with live sports broadcasts.
+Well-known for its lobster and poutine, Le Petit François is a popular destination and is known as Playa Puerto Plata among the locals.
+Aside from traditional Canadian meals, the restaurant offers an array of other enjoyable dishes and drinks along with live sports broadcasts.

 Vegan Options in Puerto Plata

-If you prefer healthier meals or are more selective with your restaurants, American Bar-B-Q & Grill in Puerto Plata is the place for you!
+If you prefer healthier meals, then American Bar-B-Q & Grill in Puerto Plata is the place for you!
 They serve a wide variety of incredible vegetarian options, including beer-battered eggplant, vegan catfish, and a vegan tomato beet soup.

 Fresh Seafood in Puerto Plata